 Follow these steps to disable Battery optimization for Outlook and allow it to sync in the background:

 - Select Battery and disable Battery optimization for Outlook.

 Solution 3 – Remove and add the account again

 Moving forward.
 Of course, in case you still weren’t able to resolve the sync issue, you can try and remove the account.
 Along with that, you can navigate to Outlook in a web browser and remove the Android device from the Sync list.

 Solution 4 – Reinstall Outlook

 If the previous steps weren’t of any help, let’s reinstall the app and give it another go.
-Usually, Microsoft tends to its Play Store apps but there might be a bug at the current version.
+Usually, Microsoft tends to its Play Store apps but there might be a bug in the current version.
 If that’s indeed the case, the reinstallation should fix it for good.